reynolds-luke/PyGame-Dungeon-Crawler/DESIGN.md

 # Design
 This file is a technical discussion some of the more interesting parts of how my project was implemented.

+## General file structure
+I split my project into a bunch of shorter python files (each around 50-100 lines) instead of having one enormous pythong file.
+I did this for two reasons.
+For one, it made it much easier to find things in the code.
+To find the code where I defined the "character" class, I just went to that file.
+For another, it is in general good practice to do this because it allows different people to work on different parts of the code at the same time without interfering which one anothers' python files.
+Although I did this project on my own, I tried to stick to good general principles.

 ## Map Creation
 The map creation was perhaps the most difficult part of this project to implement.
 I'm still not entirely happy with in, but what I have now works well enough for basic gameplay.